waterloo-rocketry/data-video-visualization/README.md

 ## Setup

 - Install all the python requirements with `pip install -r requirements.txt`
+- Ensure that the font being used is installed
 - Make a copy of `config_setup_example.py` and rename it to `config_setup.py`
 - Download ffmpeg from https://ffmpeg.org/download.html
 - Place the FFMPEG executable wherever you want (we recomend in the same directory as the python script)